 Beginning in the second half of the first year, separation anxiety can cause many nights with disrupted sleep.
-During this stage (which can last for several months), a baby or toddler may wake several times and cry anxiously for one or both parents, often expressing a strong preference for one.
+During this stage (which can last for several months), a child may wake several times and cry anxiously for one or both parents, often expressing a strong preference for one.

 To deal with separation anxiety as a whole, here are a few steps that you can take:

-- Create a diversion to distract your baby’s attention when you leave.
-A babysitter can help with that by sharing a new toy, giving your baby a bath, or showing your baby her reflection in the mirror.
+Create a diversion to distract your child’s attention when you leave.
+A babysitter can help with that by sharing a new toy or giving your baby a bath.
 Then say goodbye and leave as quickly as possible.

 When you go out in the evening, try to use a familiar babysitter.
 If you must use a new one, ask her to arrive before the child’s bedtime and allow a little time for getting acquainted.
 Many parents make it a rule to employ a regular babysitter one night a week and plan their social activities accordingly.
 Children usually find it easy to accept such a separation when it is part of a predictable routine.